The house where Dorothy Stratten was murdered

 By the summer of 1980, she had decided to end things with Snider.
 Soon after that, she sent him a letter and informed him that they were officially separated.

-When Dorothy finally returned to Los Angeles and met with Paul in person, she admitted that she had fallen for another man.
+When Stratten finally returned to Los Angeles and met with him in person, she admitted that she had fallen for another man.
 Despite being visibly heartbroken, he seemingly accepted that their marriage was over.
 He even agreed to negotiate a financial settlement.

-On August 14th, 1980, her husband lured her to this address under the pretense of settling their divorce.
-Although the 20-year-old had been informed that her lawyers could handle the negotiations, she decided to do it herself.
-In her mind, there was still a chance that they could remain friends.
+On August 14th, 1980, Snider lured Stratten to this address under the pretense of settling their divorce.
+Although the 20-year-old knew that her lawyers could handle the negotiations, she decided to meet him face-to-face, as she still hoped that they could remain friends.

-At around 12.30 p.m., Dorothy arrived at this house on Clarkson Road, hoping to come to an amicable agreement.
-Meanwhile, Paul's roommates left so that they could have some privacy.
+At around 12.30 p.m., Stratten arrived at this house on Clarkson Road, hoping to come to an amicable agreement.
+Meanwhile, Snider's roommates left so that they could have some privacy.

-Later that evening, their naked bodies were discovered in Paul's bedroom.
-Dorothy Stratten had been raped and shot in the face with a shotgun.
+Later that evening, their naked bodies were discovered in Snider's bedroom.
+Stratten had been raped and shot in the face with a shotgun.

 The police were unable to determine if the rape had occurred before or after the shooting.

-Roughly one hour after murdering his wife, Paul Snider put the gun to his head and committed suicide.
+Roughly one hour after murdering his estranged wife, Snider put the gun to his head and committed suicide.

 GPS coordinates